 My first foray into independent print publishing, "The Starlight Raven," was quite a success.
 So I'm going to try again with an omnibus of the three Yurt novellas.
 Its title, appropriately enough, is "Third Time's a Charm."

-So far it's an ebook, available on Amazon and all other major ebook platforms.
-Next step, format it for print.
+It's an ebook, available on Amazon and all other major ebook platforms, and also available in print as a paperback.

 I've been working with a graphic artist, Jan-Michael Barlow, who did the cover.
 Most of my ebook covers are just my own photos of scenes in Europe, but I figured I should try to up my game a bit.
 Feedback welcome!